Afghan Hindu family in Germany await visa to immerse son’s ashes in Ganga

-Naveen Kakkar and wife Sheela fled Afghanistan with their son, Nishant, a special child, nearly three decades ago as the first Taliban regime was ready to take control of Kabul.
+Naveen Kakkar and his wife Sheela fled Afghanistan nearly three decades ago as the first Taliban regime was ready to take control of Kabul.
+Later, their son, Nishant, a special child, was born in Germany in 1991.

 An employee at McDonald’s in Frankfurt, Kakkar is not a lone case.
 Many among nearly 3,000 Afghan Sikh and Hindu families settled in Germany — many still with Afghan passports — have failed over the months to get a visa, with the Indian Embassy either “rejecting” applications “without giving a reason” or “sitting over them”.